aboutcode-org/aboutcode/aboutcode-data/README.rst

    that an attribute has an empty value and does not have a value (as opposed to have an unknown value) use an empty string instead.

--  Avoid abbreviated names, with some exceptions: names should be always fully spelled out except for:
+-  Avoid abbreviated names, with some exceptions.
+Names should always be fully spelled out except for:

     -  url: uniform resource locator